 - Conducting nesting bird surveys

 - Conducting Phase 1 surveys on vegetation that needs to be cleared around your tunnels and bridges

-By considering the effect that your proposal may have on the surrounding wildlife early on in the development process the more likely we are able to ensure your development stays on time, preventing any costly delays.
+By considering the effects that your proposal may have on the surrounding wildlife early on in the development process, the more likely we are able to ensure your development stays on time, preventing any costly delays.
 We can provide you with expert ecological advice on your transportation infrastructure such as roads and tunnels, so that your development proceeds efficiently, on time and within your proposed budget.

 Author: Ashely Dale